Nivedita123/Font-Awesome-Android-Sample/README.md

 # Font Awesome Android app sample

-This repository is a part of the blogpost at -
+This app is sample to show how to use font awesome icons in your android app and is a part of the blogpost at -

 https://niveditagautam.wordpress.com/2018/10/15/adding-font-awesome-to-your-android-app/